 - Assign a variable (or a collection) to hold the user choice selection

 - Add a Show/Hide Rule that controls when the choice is displayed

 - Assign a HTML reference ID that is available for use outside of Interact, for example in CSS or application extensions

-Using More than One Choice Question on a Visual Page
+Using More than One Selection Element on a Visual Page

-When you design your choice questions, keep in mind that a Page can display multiple questions (as in the example above).
+When you design your Selection questions, keep in mind that a Page can display multiple questions (as in the example above).

-When there is more than one choice question, you'll need to decide which choice question will determine the Flow after a selection is made.
+When there is more than one Selection question, you'll need to decide which question will determine the Flow after a selection is made.
 The checkbox This will create multiple paths in your script is provided for this purpose, as shown below:

-Unlike other choice questions, a Page can contain only one Two-Level Menu.
+Unlike the other Selection elements, a Page can contain only a single Two-Level Menu element.